karlmutch/voyager-grpc-ws-demo/README.md

 ### Exposing GRPC HTTP/2 Endpoint

-Voyager currently used HAProxy 1.7.9 which support HTTP/2 in TCP mode only.
+Voyager currently uses HAProxy 1.7.9 which supports HTTP/2 in TCP mode only.
 To expose the HTTP/2 version of the hello-grpc service, add the following tcp rule to your Ingress yaml.

 ```
 spec: